Resources for Public Entities

 Ken Desowitz has over 30 years of municipal government supply chain management experience with the City of Los Angeles, the nation’s second largest city.
 He rose through the ranks in positions of Buyer, Senior Buyer, Director of Purchasing, and as the City’s Supply Services Director for ten years, he was responsible for managing over $500 million in spend annually.
 Ken has been a leader in cooperative purchasing, serving as an Advisory Board member for the national cooperative formerly known as U.S. Communities, for six years.
 He has delivered presentations on procurement best practices at regional and national procurement conferences.

 Darren Muci is the retired Division Director of Operations (2002 to 2018) for the Wichita (KS) Public Schools - Unified School District 259.
-He was responsible for oversight and management of the following departments: Purchasing, Supply, Production Printing, Student Transportation, Nutrition Services, and Building Venue Sponsorships.
-He was also responsible for weather information management and distribution to the Superintendent of Schools and District administration.
-Additionally, he managed several District-wide contracts including vending machines and served on the District’s emergency and crisis management response team.
+He was responsible for oversight and management of the following departments: Purchasing, Supply Chain Management, Production Printing, Student Transportation, Nutrition Services, and Building Venue Sponsorships.
+Additionally, he managed weather information, several District-wide contracts, and served on the District’s emergency and crisis management response team.
 His “span of control” included management of over 300 employees and a budget of over $55 million dollars.
+During his tenure as a member of the US Communities Advisory Board, Darren was a three-time Lead Public Agency for contracts for Education Furniture and Roofing Supplies and Materials.
 Darren currently works for ASA Strategic Funding as the Wichita Market Manager.